CatherineTrevor/gothenburg-netball/TESTING.md

                 <br>
             </div>

-### Youtube video not displaying on iPad
+### YouTube video not displaying on iPad

-When testing the site on the iPad, the Youtube video on the "What is netball" page doesn't display.
+When testing the site on the iPad, the YouTube video on the "What is netball" page doesn't display.
 Initially, I removed it from tablet-sized devices, however following a discussion with my mentor, and further research, this would mean that anyone watching the video on a tablet other than an iPad, will not be able to view the video also.